95

 Quality of life is not a single statistic.
 It is the sum of everything that determines whether you wake up each morning feeling secure, healthy, and free to live well — from the air you breathe to the healthcare you receive, from the safety of your streets to the hours you spend working versus living.
 The countries that rank highest on quality of life are not always the wealthiest.
 They are the ones that have built systems where ordinary people consistently thrive.

-This guide ranks the best quality of life countries in 2025 using a composite approach that weighs seven dimensions: Human Development Index, healthcare, safety, education, infrastructure, work-life balance, and environmental quality.
+This guide ranks the best quality of life countries in 2026 using a composite approach that weighs seven dimensions: Human Development Index, healthcare, safety, education, infrastructure, work-life balance, and environmental quality.
 These are not subjective vibes.
-They are measurable outcomes drawn from the UN, WHO, World Bank, OECD, and Global Peace Index.
+They are measurable outcomes drawn from the UN, WHO, World Bank, OECD, and more.
+For region-specific rankings, browse Europe, Asia, or the Americas.
+The underlying data comes from the UN Human Development Index, WHO Universal Health Coverage Index, World Bank development indicators, the OECD Better Life Index, and the Global Peace Index.

 How We Measure Quality of Life